-- 37.Banks are required to translate the macroeconomic scenarios into corresponding credit risk impacts on both the capital available i.e. via impairments and thus the P&L and the REA for positions exposed to risks stemming from the default of counterparties.
-Banks are requested to make use of their models but are subject to a number of conservative constraints. - 38.
-The estimation of impairments and the translation to available capital requires the use of statistical methods and includes the following main steps: (i) estimating starting values of the risk parameters, (ii) estimating the impact of the scenarios on the risk parameters, and (iii) computing impairment flows as the basis for provisions that affect the P&L. Banks commencing to report under IFRS 9 in 2018 are required to forecast these impairments based on the expected credit loss framework of IFRS 9. - 39.Banks are requested to forecast credit impairments influenced by the materialisation of a set of single scenarios (baseline and adverse) on the basis of IFRS 9 as prescribed in the methodology laid down in this section.
-In adapting the previous methodology the EBA has been conscious of the wide range of practices in place across banks at this early stage.
-Thus a few key assumptions have been made in the current methodology that are listed in Box 1.
+- 39.Banks are required to translate the macroeconomic scenarios into corresponding credit risk impacts on both the capital available i.e. via impairments and thus the P&L and the REA for positions exposed to risks stemming from the default of counterparties.
+Banks are requested to make use of their models but are subject to a number of conservative constraints. - 40.
+The estimation of impairments and the translation to available capital requires the use of statistical methods and includes the following main steps: (i) estimating starting values of the risk parameters, (ii) estimating the impact of the scenarios on the risk parameters and (iii) computing impairment flows as the basis for provisions that affect the P&L. Banks commencing to report under IFRS 9 in the first quarter of 2018 are required to forecast these impairments based on the expected credit loss framework of IFRS 9. - 41.Banks are requested to forecast credit impairments influenced by the materialisation of a set of single scenarios (baseline and adverse) on the basis of IFRS 9 as prescribed in the methodology laid down in this section unless they are subject to nGAAP.
+In adapting the previous methodology, the EBA has been conscious of the wide range of practices in place across banks at this early stage.
+Thus, a few key assumptions have been made in the current methodology that are listed in Box 1.

-Box 1: Summary of key assumptions for projection under IFRS9
+Box 1: Summary of key assumptions for projection under IFRS 9

-- The projection of provisions is based on a single scenario in each macroeconomic scenario (baseline and adverse) (paragraph 103). - Perfect foresight on macroeconomic projections is assumed, i.e. at any point of time in the projection banks should assume the subsequent path of a variable to be known and equal to what is given in the scenario (paragraph 100). - For the estimation of lifetime ECL, after the end of the scenario horizon, the adverse scenario credit risk parameters (i.e. stage transition probabilities and the corresponding LGD across stages) are assumed to revert to the baseline horizon credit risk parameters.
-The baseline credit risk parameters are assumed to stay flat after year 3 (paragraph 100). - A common definition of S3 assets as non-performing exposures should be applied for the projections (paragraph 48).
+- The projection of provisions is based on a single scenario in each macroeconomic scenario (baseline and adverse) (paragraph 116). - Perfect foresight on macroeconomic projections is assumed, i.e. at any point of time in the projection banks should assume the subsequent path of a variable to be known and equal to what is given in the scenario for the remaining maturity of the exposure (paragraph 112). - For the estimation of lifetime ECL, after the end of the scenario horizon, the adverse scenario credit risk parameters (i.e. stage transition probabilities and the corresponding loss rates across stages) are assumed to revert to the baseline horizon credit risk parameters.
+The baseline credit risk parameters are assumed to stay flat after year 3 (paragraph 112).